 Because occupations involving physical labor dominate the local economy, Longmont is generally considered to be a blue-collar town.
 0.00% of the Longmont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Longmont is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Longmont who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-The education level of Longmont citizens is very high relative to the national average among all cities (21.84%): 39.79% of adults in Longmont have a bachelor's degree or even advanced degree.
+The population of Longmont is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.79% of adults in Longmont have a bachelor's degree or even advanced degree.